-Dealing with Allegations of Drug or Alcohol Abuse During Custody Proceedings
+Dealing With Allegations of Drug or Alcohol Abuse During Custody Proceedings

 When a parent is worried about their child’s safety because their spouse is abusing drugs or alcohol, they can request that the Court mandates testing of the other parent.
 If a drug test comes back positive, the type and amount of the substance involved may impact the Court’s decision when determining whether awarding the parent custodial or visitation rights is in the child’s best interests.
 The use of marijuana may lead to some form of order that prevents the use in front of the child; however, the use of a drug such as cocaine or heroin may have significant consequences in the amount and quality of time that parent can spend with the child.

-We had a case where we represented the wife who claimed to have drugs online united states found cocaine inside the home while her and her husband were living together, but the husband denied any drug use to the Court.
+We had a case where we represented the wife who claimed to have found cocaine inside the home while her and her husband were living together, but the husband denied any drug use to the Court.
 He was ordered to submit to a urine screen and tested positive for cocaine.
 Because of this, he could only have limited supervised parenting time until he could show he had tested clean for almost a year.
 Had he been honest with the Court, there may have been more leniency with moving his involvement with the children forward during the case, but his credibility was shot right from the start.

 If the child’s best interests are in question, the Court can impose a range of restrictions, including the suspension or termination of visitation or custody.
 For this reason, a parent facing allegations of substance abuse during custody proceedings or who needs help navigating the process with an ex-spouse who has a history of substance abuse should consult with one of our trusted attorneys.

-What to Do after an Unfavorable Custody Decision Due to Substance Abuse
+What to Do After an Unfavorable Custody Decision Due to Substance Abuse

 While we can help someone who has been falsely accused of having substance abuse issues during a child custody case, we also can assist a parent actually has had substance abuse issues so long as they have done or are willing to do the hard work necessary to obtain sobriety.